 It’s time for America to apologize to police.

-Last week, I was at the grocery store.
+It wasn’t long ago that I was at the grocery store.
 I watched as a little kid … no older than 5 or 6 … randomly punched another little kid who was just walking by.

 The parent was mortified and extremely apologetic to the other mother.